Nexus Network Journal: Architecture and Mathematics Online

 There you will find information about the NNJ, instructions for authors, an author tutorial and other information.
 You will need to register to create a username and password before submitting.

 Although it is very easy to find and download material (including drawings, prints, illustrations, charts, tables, photographs and text) from the Internet, this does not mean that it can automatically be published as part of an article in the Nexus Network Journal.
 Authors are responsible for obtaining (and, where required, paying for) permissions to reproduce images to be included in their papers.
 We cannot include material where these rights have not been obtained.
 We encourage authors use original, unpublished figures, photographs, tables, and other content where possible.
 One alternative to use of images for which permission cannot be obtained is to provide a link to the content on the Internet.

 The peer review system, with all its defects and advantages, is the system used to maintain the integrity and high quality that readers and authors of the Nexus Network Journal have come to expect.
 To help authors evaluate their own papers before they are submitted to the NNJ and sent for review, we have posted a set of characteristics that can contribute to a paper's acceptance, and a second list of characteristics that often lead to rejection.

-The Nexus Network Journal has been evaluated for impact factor and other characteristics.
 One of the databases hosting this information is SCImago Journal and Country Rank.